Note: This lesson has some discussion activities that could be used with other types of lessons.

 Summary of Lesson Activities:

-It's common to find both in a Rotation Model computer lab because they both cover a lot of stories and lesson ideas.
-In fact, I thought up the idea for Let's Talk on a drive home from church one Sunday having JUST USED Life of Christ CD, and wishing I had another program I could have used to FOLLOW UP and reflect on what we had learned.
+It's common to find both of these programs in a Rotation Model computer lab because they both cover a lot of stories and lesson ideas.
+In fact, I thought up the idea for Let's Talk driving home from church one Sunday having JUST USED Life of Christ and wishing I had another program I could have used to FOLLOW UP and reflect on what we had learned.
 Let's Talk is that program

-Let's Talk is now FREE to supporting members at Rotation.org.
+Let's Talk is now FREE to Supporting Members at Rotation.org.
 Learn more.
+See video alternative below.

-You could substitute the Life of Christ software portion of the lesson with another type of presentation about Jesus' temptation, such as the scene for the movie SON OF GOD (2016).
+You could substitute the Life of Christ software portion of this lesson with another type of presentation about Jesus' temptation, such as viewing the scene from the movie SON OF GOD (2016).
+This video can be viewed on your computer if you're online. https://youtu.be/hu26294vXnc

 Scripture Reference: